-IRS scammers are working overtime this season in an attempt to steal your identity and money!
-Here are a few common scams you need to be on the lookout for — as they circle back around each and every year.
+IRS scammers are working overtime this season in an attempt to steal your identity and money.

 Generic IRS phone scam

 The premise here is that you have a surprise tax bill you need to pay immediately to the IRS or you’ll be arrested.
-The scammers use phone spoofing to make their number come up as ‘IRS,’ and they already have the last four digits of your Social Security number — both of which lends them an air of legitimacy.
+The scammers use phone spoofing to make their number come up list as “IRS.”
+Because they already have the last four digits of your Social Security number, that gives them a further air of legitimacy.

 Here are some of their other tactics to watch out for: